 The pituitary gland is a small gland located near the brain.
+It is part of the body's endocrine system, which regulates hormones in the body.
 This gland is often referred to as the “master endocrine gland” because it releases hormones that affect many bodily functions.
 The pituitary gland is controlled by the hypothalamus, a small structure in the brain that is connected to the pituitary gland.

 Anterior pituitary lobe hormones

 Thyroid stimulating hormone (TSH) stimulates the thyroid gland, which helps regulate the body’s metabolism.

 Adrenocorticotrophic hormone (ACTH) controls the hormones released by the adrenal gland, which supports blood pressure, metabolism, and the body's response to stress.

 Gonadotropins, a family of hormones that include follicle stimulating hormone (FSH) and luteinizing hormone (LH), which stimulate production of sperm in a man’s testicles or eggs in a woman’s ovaries.
 Gonadotropins also regulate a woman's menstrual cycle.

 Growth hormone (GH) promotes growth of the long bones in the arms and legs, and thickens the skull and bones of the spine.
 GH also causes the tissue over the bones to thicken.